This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The 90-minute guided segway tour goes to the lookout point over the top of Moran’s Falls.

 Segway tours – $99.00 per person for 30-minute training session + 90-minute Moran’s Falls tour.

 The Tree Top Walk at O’Reilly’s Rainforest Retreat

 On our first afternoon, we took the lovely Tree Top Boardwalk through a canopy of flowering and fruiting vine-covered trees.

-The Tree Top Walk was the first of its kind in Australia, is 180 metres in length and is made up of 9 suspension bridges, with much of the walkway being 15 metres above the ground.
+The Tree Top Walk was the first of its kind in Australia, is 180 meters in length, and is made up of 9 suspension bridges, with much of the walkway being 15 meters above the ground.